pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

 Impling `Copy` for a type changes its behavior when it gets moved.
 By default all types have _move semantics_ but once a type impls `Copy` it gets _copy semantics_.
-To explain the difference between the two lets examine these simple scenarios:
+To explain the difference between the two let's examine these simple scenarios:

 ```rust
 // a "move", src: !Copy